waterlillly/inception/notes.md

 	TODO: Before starting the evaluation, run this command in the terminal:
 	"docker stop $(docker ps -qa); docker rm $(docker ps -qa); docker rmi -f $(docker images -qa); docker volume rm $(docker volume ls -q); docker network rm $(docker network ls -q) 2>/dev/null"
 	- Read the docker-compose.yml file.
 There musn't be 'network: host' in it or 'links:'.
 Otherwise, the evaluation ends now.
-	TODO: Read the docker-compose.yml file.
+	- Read the docker-compose.yml file.
 There must be 'network(s)' in it.
 Otherwise, the evaluation ends now.
 	- Examine the Makefile and all the scripts in which Docker is used.
 There musn't be '--link' in any of them.
 Otherwise, the evaluation ends now.
 	- Examine the Dockerfiles.
 If you see 'tail -f' or any command run in background in any of them in the ENTRYPOINT section, the evaluation ends now.
 Same thing if 'bash' or 'sh' are used but not for running a script (e.g, 'nginx & bash' or 'bash').
-	TODO: If the entrypoint is a script (e.g., ENTRYPOINT ["sh", "my_entrypoint.sh"], ENTRYPOINT ["bash", "my_entrypoint.sh"]), ensure it runs no program in background (e.g, 'nginx & bash').
+	If the entrypoint is a script (e.g., ENTRYPOINT ["sh", "my_entrypoint.sh"], ENTRYPOINT ["bash", "my_entrypoint.sh"]), ensure it runs no program in background (e.g, 'nginx & bash').
 	- Examine all the scripts in the repository.
 Ensure none of them runs an infinite loop.
 	- The following are a few examples of prohibited commands: 'sleep infinity', 'tail -f /dev/null', 'tail -f /dev/random'